AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 Early Binding Functions
 +++++++++++++++++++++++

 Early binding functions use the ``@early`` decorator.
-They are evaluated at *build time*, hence the 'early' in 'early binding' and their definition persists into the ``package.py``.
+They are evaluated at *build time*, hence the 'early' in 'early binding' and their definition persists in the installed ``package.py``.
 By 'build time', it is meant that they are evaluated before the resolve has occurred, and as such, before the :ref:`build environment <the-build-environment>` has been constructed.
 Therefore there are some important distinctions that set early-bound functions apart from other function attributes: